Inspire (magazine): United Kingdom

 Possession of Inspire without reasonable excuse has been successfully prosecuted under Section 58 of the Terrorism Act 2000.
 Several people have been arrested and jailed for possessing the magazine, and copies have also been found in the possession of British terrorism suspects.
-One of the Operation Guava plotter's "key" assets were copies of Inspire.
+One of the Operation Guava plotter's "key" assets was copies of Inspire.
 Mohammed Abu Hasnath, 19, of east London, was arrested in October 2011 and sentenced in May 2012 to 14 months in jail for possessing several editions of Inspire.

-On 6 December 2012, Ruksana Begum, 22, of Islington, north London was sentenced to one year in prison after two editions of Inspire were found on a microSD card in her phone following an anti-terrorist raid in June of that year.
+On 6 December 2012, Ruksana Begum, 22, of Islington, north London, was sentenced to one year in prison after two editions of Inspire were found on a microSD card in her phone following an anti-terrorist raid in June of that year.
 Her brothers, Gurukanth Desai and Abdul Miah were sentenced to 12 and 16 years imprisonment respectively in February 2012 after pleading guilty to a plot to blow up the London Stock Exchange.
-Passing sentence, Mr Justice Fulford stated that Begum "is of good behaviour and a good Muslim" and there was nothing to suggest she was involved in terrorist activity.
+Passing sentence, Justice Fulford stated that Begum "is of good behaviour and a good Muslim" and there was nothing to suggest she was involved in terrorist activity.
 He accepted that she gathered the material in an attempt to explore and understand the charges her brothers faced.
 After taking into account time spent on remand, Begum would be released in one month, after serving half her sentence.